Master of Science in Nursing (MSN)

 MSN-618 Population Based Health (3 credits)

-This course introduces students to health promotion fundamentals in advanced practice nursing.
+This course introduces students to health promotion fundamentals in advanced nursing science.
 Basic epidemiological principles are discussed as they relate to population-based health.
 Local, national, and international health promotion goals are examined with emphasis on cultural competence, environmental principles, individual assessment and evidence-based practice.
-Students will continue to explore the concepts of interprofessional and patient-centered care as they relate to the leadership role of the APRN.
-Students will analyze and describe health information technologies and data sources that promote safe practice environments, patient safety, cost-effectiveness, and optimal population health outcomes.
+Students continue to explore the concepts of inter-professional and patient-centered care as they relate to the leadership role of advanced nursing practice.
+Students analyze and describe health information technologies and data sources that promote safe practice environments, patient safety, cost-effectiveness, and optimal population health outcomes.

 MSN-621 Advanced Physiology & Pathophysiology (3 credits)